Renesas Electronics: History

-Renesas Electronics was established in April 2010 through the merger of Renesas Technology and NEC Electronics.
-Renesas Technology had been formed in 2003 as a joint venture between Hitachi and Mitsubishi Electric, combining their non-DRAM semiconductor businesses.
-NEC had earlier spun off its semiconductor division as NEC Electronics in 2002.
-The companies had previously separated their DRAM operations into Elpida Memory, which filed for bankruptcy in 2012 and was acquired by Micron Technology.
+Renesas Technology was formed in April 2003 by Hitachi and Mitsubishi Electric, combining their non-DRAM semiconductor businesses.
+The company was owned 55% by Hitachi and 45% by Mitsubishi Electric.
+The name "Renesas" was derived from "Renaissance Semiconductor for Advanced Solutions".
+The companies had previously separated their DRAM operations into Elpida Memory, which filed for bankruptcy in 2012 and was subsequently acquired by Micron Technology.